testjavascript/nodejs-integration-tests-best-practices/README.md

 # 3 things here to your benefit

 🚦Seat belt on, strategic Node.js content lies in front of you.
 Component/integration test is an emergint technique that is an hybrid between E2E and unit tets.
 The idea is to test the entire component (e.g., Microservice) as-is, with all the layers including database but fake anything exterenous.
 This brings **both** high confidence and great developer experience.
 However, doing it right, fast, exhaustive and maximing the value demand some learning and skills.
-This is why  Warning: You might fall in love with testing 💚
+Warning: You might fall in love with testing 💚

 This repo contains:

-**1. 📊  Example application -** A Complete showcase of a typical Node.js backend with tests setup and the test themselves
+**1. 📊  Example application -** A Complete showcase of a typical Node.js backend with performant tests setup (50 tests in 4 seconds including database!), and the themselves of course

-**2. ✅ 40+ Best Practices List -** Detailed instructions on how to write integartiong tests in the RIGHT way including code example and reference to the example application
+**2. ✅ 40+ Best Practices List -** Detailed instructions on how to write component tests in the RIGHT way including code example and reference to the example application

-**3. 🚀   Advanced stuff -** How to take this technique to the next level and maximize your invest.
-This includes beyond the basics techniques like store your DB data in a fast RAM folder, detect memory leaks during tests, testing data migrations, contract tests and more
+**3. 🚀   Advanced stuff and recipes -** More examples

 ![Header](/graphics/component-diagram.jpg "Component Tests")